savonet/book/technology.md

 The above way of interacting works in _pull mode_: the stream generators asks an external program for information, such as the next song to be played.
 Another desirable workflow is in _push mode_, where the program adds information whenever it feels like.
-This is typically the case for _request queues_ which are a variant of playlists, where an external programs can add songs whenever it feels like: those will be played one, in the order where they were inserted.
+This is typically the case for _request queues_\index{queue} which are a variant of playlists, where an external programs can add songs whenever it feels like: those will be played one, in the order where they were inserted.
 This is typically used for interactive websites: whenever a user asks